1amsj/RummiApp/docs/1_models_and_relations.md

 - `ExternalApiToken`: represents a token for an external API.
 This is used to authenticate the system with external services.

+- `UniqueCondition`: used to generically represent a unique constraint in database.

 ## Other models